jacobmellin/goel/README.md

 - [ ] Manual track progress for goal
 - [ ] Ensure correct formatting for displayed reflections
 - [ ] Fix display of switch when changed font size
+- [ ] Fade gradients at top and bottom of scroll areas

 #### Priority: Low